Gaga, ‘A Star Is Born’ poised to dominate Golden Globes | WTOP

 Last year’s show, like a lot of recent awards shows, saw ratings decline.
 Some 19 million tuned in to the Seth Meyers-hosted broadcast, an 11-percent decline in viewership.

-The array of nominees that have been sizable box office hits may potentially help the Globes, none more than Ryan Coogler’s “Black Panther,” up for best picture (drama) and score.
+Nominees that have been in sizable box office hits may also potentially help the Globes, none more than Ryan Coogler’s “Black Panther,” up for best picture (drama) and score.
 “A Star is Born,” which is expected to dominate the drama side of the movie awards, recently passed $200 million in domestic ticket sales.

 Adam McKay’s highly critical Dick Cheney portrait “Vice,” starring Christian Bale, comes in with a leading six nominations.
 While music-heavy films “A Star Is Born” and “Bohemian Rhapsody” opted to contend in the Globes’ drama categories, “Vice” tops the comedy-musical nominees, though it’s closely trailed by multiple nominees, including “The Favourite” and “Green Book,” Peter Farrelly’s interracial road trip tale starring Viggo Mortensen and Mahershala Ali.